 At BusiSoft AV, Q Acoustics and the other Armour brands will join major players including Bryston, Dynaudio, Focal, Naim, Moon, Thorens, and many others.

-Q Acoustics and QED customers requiring service and support should contact BusiSoft AV.
+Existing Q Acoustics and QED customers requiring service and warranty support contact their point of sale for assistance.